Aracthor/ascii-minesweeper/README.md

 So please, if you are looking for clear and clean code, go to look at another repository.

-Else, please compile and run my deminor:
+Else, you can compile and run my deminor.

+### Synopsis

     gcc *.c -o deminor
     ./deminor [width=X] [height=X] [mines=X]